 A dished sprocket will move the other sprockets 2 mm farther to the right, and can allow a body which was designed for 5.5 mm sprocket spacing to accommodate an additional sprocket in 5 mm (Ultra) spacing.
 Dishing a sprocket requires the use of a machinist's tool -- an arbor press -- and a forming template of 1/8" or 3 mm sheet metal with a round hole in the middle.
 The part of the sprocket which is to be bent should first be heated red hot to soften it and allowed to cool slowly, otherwise the hardened steel may crack.
 Avoid overheating the teeth.

-On my Cannondale bicycle with 126 mm dropout spacing, I have a 7-speed Ultra-spaced freewheel with the largest sprocket dished, on a Pro-Compe 6-speed body.
+For my Cannondale bicycle with 126 mm dropout spacing, I built up a 7-speed Ultra-spaced freewheel with the largest sprocket dished, on a Pro-Compe 6-speed body.
 Because the sprocket is dished, the wheel dishing is more moderate than it would normally be, and so the wheel is stronger.
+More about this issue is in another article.

-Thanks to Yellow Jersey bicycles for review of this article, and an article with more information about these freewheels.
+Thanks to Yellow Jersey bike shop for review of this article, and an article with more information about SunTour freewheels, including models not covered in this article.

 Spoke Divider